-- (i) Whether the use of covert surveillance is proportionate to the mischief being investigated, and - (ii) Whether it is proportionate to the likely intrusion on the target and others, and - (iii) Whether all other reasonable means of acquiring the evidence have been considered. - (iv) What other methods had been considered and why they were not implemented. - 7.3 Authorisations must be given in writing.
-It is possible that authorising officers may face cross-examination in court about the authorisation some time after it is granted and memories fade.
-It is therefore important that a full written record of what you are being asked to authorise appears on the application form.
-If in doubt ask for more detail.
+7.3 Authorisations must be given in writing.

+It is possible that Authorising Officers may face cross-examination in court about the authorisation some time after it is granted, and memories fade.
+It is therefore important that a full written record of what they are being asked to authorise, appears on the application form.
+If in doubt, Authorising Officers should ask for more detail.